ebuonocore/functions_diagram/README.md

     ...
 }
 ```
-From this same list of cities, we need to generate all the possible route combinations.
+From this same list of cities, we need to generate all the possible route combinations back to the city of origin.
 For example:
 ```{python}
 ["Paris", "Lyon", "Marseille", ..., "Paris"]